AnInsomniacy/AnInsomniacy/README.md

 ## About Me

 I'm an AI enthusiast with a passion for **large language models** and **autonomous driving systems**.
-Currently preparing to pursue my PhD at **Sun Yat-sen University**, where I'll be focusing on autonomous driving research.
+Currently preparing to pursue my PhD at the **School of Intelligent Systems Engineering, Sun Yat-sen University**, specializing in autonomous driving research.

 🔬 **Research Interests:**
 - Large Language Models & Foundation Models